xaviercarril/hyperram/README.md

 make prog
 ```

-Now you can run the ./control.py script from the software folder software.
+Now you can run the ./control.py script from the tb/tb_FPGA folder.
 You may need to change the serial port in the script.
+This test checks every address up to 1000, then every 100 up to full size of 2097151 (64Mb).
 ```
 ser.port="/dev/ttyACM0"
 ```
-# clock modification
+# Clock modification

 If you want to edit the frequency Clock, first you have to edit the baudgen.vh in order to specify the baudrate speed.

-## test results

-* tested every address up to 100000, then every 100 up to full size of 2000000
+Also you have to include an icePLL function (SB_PLL40_CORE) on rtl/top.v , and be careful with the access latencies.

-# connections
+# Connections

 I used a 1bitsquared HyperRAM pmod adapter.
 It shall be connected to MX2 (Side
 closest to R4 and R9).